codedragon/Puppy_career_talk/slides.md

 # Preparing for interviews:
 * People love good stories<!-- .element: class="fragment" data-fragment-index="1" -->
 * What are you missing because you are switching careers/paths/industries?<!-- .element: class="fragment" data-fragment-index="2" -->
-* What have you learned/done in your present, recent job/project that speaks to that?<!-- .element: class="fragment" data-fragment-index="3" -->
+* What have you learned/done that speaks to that?<!-- .element: class="fragment" data-fragment-index="3" -->
 * What can you do right now to help to close that gap?<!-- .element: class="fragment" data-fragment-index="4" -->
 * be persistant<!-- .element: class="fragment" data-fragment-index="5" -->